generaltcm/multimediaproject/README.md

 All contents of this story (text, picture, video, graphics, etc.) are copyright of generaltcm, unless noted in the story.

-Users may not copy any contents of the story (text, picture, video, graphics, etc.) unless given permission by generaltcm.
+Users may not copy any contents of the story (text, picture, video, graphics, etc.) unless given permission by tcm20557.